Plastic trash: the new threat for coral reefs worldwide

 After analysing nearly 125,000 reef-building corals for tissue loss and disease lesions, the team had a good idea of the problem.

-Across the study region, researchers found that the presence of plastic debris increased the odds of corals getting sick—by a lot.
+Across the study region, researchers found that the presence of plastic rubbish increased the odds of corals getting sick—by a lot.

 Coral reefs from places contaminated with plastic had an 89% chance of developing a disease.
 In plastic-free regions, these odds were just 4%!